osslabz/lnd-rest-client/README.md

 ## Why this client?

-This library mostly exists because when I needed such a library lighninj was't (yet) supported on Apple Silicon....
+This library mostly exists because when I needed such a library [LighntingJ](https://www.lightningj.org/). wasn't (yet) supported on Apple Silicon....

-Other advantages are
+Other advantages are:

 - it's very easy to review (which you should always do when you handle any valuable assets, crypto or otherwise)
 - it supports good old HTTP/1.1 while gRPC is build on http/2.
 In a perfect world we would all have migrated to http/2 already but there might be